 2. Dry hair.

 To work with a hair crimper you absolutely need to start with dry hair.
 Any bit of moisture in your hair can fry on your strands and cause damage.
 You’ll also want your hair to be mostly straight, so people with curly or even wavy hair types, you’ll want to dry your hair straight with a round or paddle brush.
-You can dry your hair all the way with a hair dryer, or for those with straight hair, wash your hair the night before and let it dry overnight.

 3. Protect your locks from heat.

 You’ll also need heat protection!
 Unlike straightening your hair, where the flat iron is constantly moving, crimping applies much more direct heat to your hair.
 To protect your hair from damage, spray a liberal amount of TIGI Copyright Custom Create Heat Protection Spray throughout your hair.
 And, of course, let the heat protectant dry before using your hair crimper.